Infinidoge/nix-minecraft/README.md

 `vanillaServers // fabricServers // quiltServers // legacyFabricServers // paperServers`.
 Will be used most often as it contains all of the different server versions across each mod loader.
 When using the overlay, this will replace the Nixpkgs `minecraftServers`.

 ### Others

+All of these packages are also available under `packages`, not just `legacyPackages`.

 - `vanilla-server`: Same as `vanillaServers.vanilla`
 - `fabric-server`: Same as `fabricServers.fabric`